switowski/europython2016/examples_to_use.md

 ### Examples I want to mention at the end (more like curiosities):

-- Python can access local variables faster than global variables (or built-ins) + you can assign built-in to a variable in a function, so it's looked up only once.
-So if inside a function you assign **upper = str.upper** it will be faster than calling **str.upper()** but less readable: as described here: https://www.python.org/doc/essays/list2str/ (Local variables are faster than globals; if you use a global constant in a loop, copy it to a local variable before the loop.
-And in Python, function names (global or built-in) are also global constants!)

-- Parallel vs sequential variables assignment: parallel variables assignment is faster than sequential one (however, sequential assignment might be more clear for some):
->>> %timeit q=1;w=2;e=3;r=4;t=5;y=6;u=7;i=8;o=9;p=0;
-10000000 loops, best of 3: 69.6 ns per loop
->>> %timeit q,w,e,r,t,y,u,i,o,p = 1,2,3,4,5,6,7,8,9,0
-10000000 loops, best of 3: 49.4 ns per loop

 - each time you call function with dots inside (like **newlist.append** or **str.upper**, the function's reference is reevaluated.
 You can assign it to a variable like **append = newlist.append** and then use **append(element)** for a performance gain and a readability lost.

 - Using string formatting is faster than string concatenation: **out = "<html>%s%s%s%s</html>" % (head, prologue, query, tail)** is better than **out = "<html>" + head + prologue + query + tail + "</html>"** (and using **out = "<html>%(head)s%(prologue)s%(query)s%(tail)s</html>" % locals()** is more clear).[^1]

 ## Examples that I probably won't use: